-- 2.1 At the meeting of full council on 31 August 2023, elected members requested a report into the management of the council's contract with the Third Party that had been contracted to provide support for children attending after school provision.
-This report sets out the management of the contract, the lessons learned regarding this which are as follows: - 2.1.1 Ensure appropriate contract monitoring is in place and that those managing contracts are trained - 2.1.2 Ensure appropriate handover of all aspects of officers' remits when they leave the council or move to another role. - 2.1.3 Establish quarterly updates for senior officers on the impact of the contract to allow any issues or concerns to be addressed timeously to ensure best value for the council. - 2.2 The internal audit process will review our action plan and lessons learned from this process.
+2.2 The review of the of the management of the third party contract and the lessons learned was shared with the Education, Children and Families Committee on Tuesday 07 November 2023.
+These are as follows;

+- 2.1.1 Ensure appropriate contract monitoring is in place and that those managing contracts are clear in their roles and responsibilities and are provided with training and guidance to support them in their role. - 2.1.2 Ensure appropriate handover of all aspects of officers' remits when they leave the council or move to another role. - 2.1.3 Establish quarterly updates for senior officers on the impact of contracts to allow any issues or concerns to be addressed timeously to ensure best value for the council. - 2.3 The internal audit team have reviewed our action plan and lessons learned from this process and provided recommendations for improvement, where applicable.